 Another example could be a Consent of Surety to Change Order.
 Since a Contract/Performance/Payment bond guarantees an entire contract no matter what the bond says, if a contract has had multiple changes, or a large change, the Obligee might want to check in with the Surety before formalizing the change order.

-Integrity Surety is your bond department, and we’ve seen or heard of almost anything.
-Quite often the obligee will just ask for an AIA G707.
-We know what that means.
-Sometimes the Obligee will have their own form, and that’s OK too.
+Integrity Surety is your bond department, and we write bonds in all 50 states.
+If an obligee asks for an AIA G707 – we know what that means.
+If an obligee has their own form, and that’s OK too.
 We’ll get it handled.
-Just give us a call!
+Just give us a call or reach out online!

 Ready to Get Started?